Quick start

 The Recipe Scaler helps when a recipe makes the wrong number of servings for your plan.
 It works one ingredient line at a time so you can see the scale factor and catch mistakes before cooking.

-In plain language: The scaler divides desired servings by original servings to get a scale factor, then multiplies the ingredient amount by that factor.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: Scale factor = desired servings / original servings.
+Scaled amount = original ingredient amount x scale factor.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 How to read the answer

-- The main answer is the scaled ingredient amount.
+- The main answer is the scaled ingredient amount in the same unit you entered.

 - Desired servings confirms the target serving count used in the math.